 Robert Cray isn’t gonna hold his breath until the blues gets back in vogue

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+ORIGINALLY PUBLISHED ON SEPT.
 13, 2001 By Steve Newton We’ve all heard contemporary blues-rock artists covering the works of Elmore James, whether it’s ZZ Top getting lowdown on “Dust My Broom”, or Stevie Ray Vaughan tearing it up on “The Sky is Crying”.
-Heck, the Black Crowes even named their first album … Continue reading Robert Cray isn’t gonna hold his breath until the blues gets back in vogue
+Heck, the Black Crowes even named their first album after James’s 1961 … Continue reading Robert Cray isn’t gonna hold his breath until the blues gets back in vogue

 David Gogo gets tongue-tied around Jeff Beck, “the best guitarist in the world”